marbinner/debate_bot/README.md

 ### Effective Debating

-- **Be Specific**: The bot challenges vague claims - define your terms clearly
+- **Be Specific**: All personalities challenge vague claims - define your terms clearly
-- **Expect Pushback**: The bot assumes you're wrong and will find flaws
+- **Expect Pushback**: Each bot assumes you're wrong and will find flaws in unique ways
+- **Try Different Personalities**: Each offers a completely different debate experience
 - **Stay Engaged**: Short, focused responses work best for rapid back-and-forth
 - **Watch the Thinking**: Enable thinking mode to see how the bot analyzes your arguments

+### Personality Differences

+- **Debate Bro**: Hits you with pure logic and facts, no mercy
+- **Debate Sis**: Destroys you with cuteness while being devastatingly logical
+- **Debate Baby**: Makes you feel dumb through innocent toddler questions
+- **Triggered Lib**: Attacks through moral superiority and academic credentials

 ### Customizing Behavior

-Edit `prompts/debate_bro.txt` to adjust:
+Edit any personality file in `prompts/` to adjust:
 - Tone and aggressiveness
 - Response length preferences
 - Focus areas (logic, evidence, definitions)